k-kyler/minizalo/README.md

 <!-- Notes -->
 ## 📋 NOTE

-We are still working on notifications, friend request confirmation, user settings and more...
+We are still working on notifications, friend request confirmation, user profile and more...

 ---